azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Last but not least as Searching is essential these days we will look at the **Bing Search Cognitive Service**.
 The Bing Search APIs add intelligent search to your app, combing hundreds of billions of webpages, images, videos, and news to provide relevant results with no ads.
 The results can be automatically customized to your users' locations or markets, increasing relevancy by staying local.

-## Azure Cognitive Services - Search
+## Azure Cognitive Services - Bing Search

 :triangular_flag_on_post: **Goal:** Write a script for auto-suggestion of text